mycroft-solutions/configuration-guides/mycroft-api/README.md

 ### Step 7-Refresh Client Secret

 * Click "Clients" at the left side
-* Click "client-id"(For Master Realm) or "client_id"(For Local Realm) option on the page
+* Click "client-id"(For Master Realm) or "client_id"(For mycroft Realm) option on the page
 * Go to "Credentials" Page and Regenerate new Secret
-* Change Realm at the right up corner to master(local) and generate new secret for master(local) realm
+* Change Realm at the right up corner to master(mycroft) and generate new secret for master(mycroft) realm

 ## Configure  and Run Backend Application